Tosta-Mista/DunDef_Linux_Fix/README.md

 ===================
 Quick fix for Dungeon Defender Eternity on Linux.
 This scripts should work on all Linux flavours.
 If you use "pacman" as package manager the PandaFix doesn't work for the moment.<br />
-I Looking for all package needed on ArchLinux to complete this Fix...
+I'm looking for all package needed on ArchLinux to complete this Fix...
 But you can try the SymLinkFix.<br />
 ArchLinux, Gentoo and other linux flavours testers are welcome! => Open an issue with your result.<br />
 Thanks in advance.
 ## How to use